yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 	"./popfix.mp4"
 >}}

-This was achieved by {{< gh-hovercard "8023" "improving the accuracy of the constant buffer uploads" >}}, and has the added benefit of also fixing rendering issues in `Monster Hunter Rise`.
+This was achieved by {{< gh-hovercard "8023" "improving the accuracy of the constant buffer uploads" >}}, and has the added benefit of also fixing rendering issues in `Monster Hunter Rise`, making it playable.

 {{< single-title-imgs
-	"Such a pretty intro (MONSTER HUNTER RISE)" "./rise.png"
+	"Such pretty locations (MONSTER HUNTER RISE)"
+	"./rise.png"
 	"./rise2.png"
+	"./rise3.png"
 >}}

 {{< single-title-imgs-compare